Vyachowski/DI_Bootcamp/week_6/day_2/daily_challenge/readme.md

-Copied from exercises with all data that wascreated
+Copied from exercises with all data that was created